Best creatine: our opinion

 Our selection criteria

-• Form: creatine is available in powder (more economical) and in capsules (more convenient).
+• Form: creatine comes in powder form (more economical) and capsules (more convenient).

-• Type: creatine monohydrate is recommended due to its active ingredient content and the number of clinical studies performed on this type.
+• Type: we recommend creatine monohydrate because of its active ingredient content and the number of clinical studies conducted on this type.

-• Certificates of analysis: verification of the absence of heavy metals and suspicious solvents
+• Analysis certificates : verification of the absence of heavy metals and suspicious solvents

 • Price / dose: this is the price per recommended dose of creatine per serving (3.4 g).

-• Customer reviews: these customer reviews on the product are retrieved from the brand’s website, review sites, or Amazon.
+• Customer reviews: these customer reviews of the product are gathered from the brand’s website, review sites, or Amazon.

-• Our opinion on the brand: following the supplement brand tests we conduct each month.
+• Our opinion on the brand: based on the tests of supplement brands we conduct every month.

-All supplements below are manufactured in the European Union, contain 100% creatine and are gluten-free.
+All the supplements below are manufactured in the European Union, contain 100% creatine, and are gluten-free.

 # Best powdered creatine 🥇